coderitter/knight-form/README.md

 When using the built in validators then your context needs to have a `translate` method to be able to translate the error message ids.
 Attach you translation framework there.

-For more information on the look of the generated error translation ids refer to the validator documentation.

 ```typescript
 class Context {
   translate(id)
 }
 ```

+For more information on the look of the generated error message translation ids refer to the validator documentation.

 ## Use your own validator